 Communication via platforms (CpaaS), networks or mobile tools is mainly about conveying authenticity.
 The aim is to win the sensitive trust of the customers and to bind them long term.
 On the one hand, companies should advertise as individually as possible; on the other hand, they are not involved in individual sales conversations, but are confronted with a whole range of different preferences, lifestyles, motivations and everyday problems.

 Read between the lines

 Seeing the customer journey as a flowing movement with which customers browse the web is a first starting point that companies are increasingly considering.
-They don’t want to scare off the already over-excited mind, but rather intercept it at a point where interest is already aroused and the next step (e.g. the purchase decision) is just a simple click away.
+You don’t want to scare off the already over-excited mind, but rather intercept at a point where interest is already aroused and the next step (e.g. the purchase decision) is just a simple click away.
 However, the tricky part is to arouse this interest as authentically, emotionally or inconspicuously as possible.

 Viral marketing knows a few tricks.
 They always remind a bit of Stephen King’s IT.
 A clown with colorful balloons, who appeals to the child in us.
 Although the instinct defends itself against it, the curiosity ignites.
 And you are already in the (marketing) trap.
 In the face of an alleged friend, who remains anonymous for the most part thanks to Internet distance, one discovers behind all the masquerade, beautifully made-up facade and pompous cladding… the good old market crier.